monero-project/monero-site/README.md

 - changes made to _layouts, _includes, and home.php will need to use {% t x.x %} translation tags to pull in the YAML tag from _strings_en.yml, as this is required for multi-language support later on
 - with the exception of something like blog/index.html (that is required to be a .html file for Jekyll's pagination to work) all pages should be .md files
-- since all static content (CSS/JS/images) is hosted in a separate, non-public repository, changes can be suggested via Github issues and we will cross-apply them to that repo, crediting you in the commit message
+- static content (CSS/JS/images) can be found in the [monero-forum](https://github.com/monero-project/monero-forum) repo
 - SVG should be used in header icons and diagrams, and FontAwesome icons can be used in text
 - Moneropedia entries require nothing more than creating the .md file in knowledge-base/moneropedia/, please use the 00-base-00 file as a boilerplate
 - To create a CLI screen shot, prefix the text block with {:.cli-code}, and use span elements for the colours; see getting-started/running.md, getting-started/accepting.md, and the account.md Moneropedia entry